Virtual Veronese by The National Gallery

 Aim: To explore if promoting VR/AR as a form of ‘context effect' can encourage audiences with varying levels of familiarity and engagement with immersive technologies to attend an art exhibition at The National Gallery.

-Title of campaign: ‘See for Yourself’.
+Campaign title: ‘See for Yourself’.

-Strategy summary: Taping into our understanding of immersion as that which brings a stronger connection with the world around you, the campaign is a demonstration of the ‘Mary the Colour-blind Neuroscientist’ thought experiment, otherwise known as the 'knowledge argument', in this case using the topic of Paolo Veronese and his paintings to communicate the philosophical idea that we may not truly understand our own lives if we choose not to acquire our knowledge through first-hand experience.
+Promotional strategy: Taping into our understanding of immersion as that which brings a stronger connection with the world around you, the campaign is a demonstration of the ‘Mary the Colour-blind Neuroscientist’ thought experiment, otherwise known as the 'knowledge argument', in this case using the topic of Paolo Veronese and his paintings to communicate the philosophical idea that we may not truly understand our own lives if we choose not to acquire our knowledge through first-hand experience.
 The ‘everyday miracle’ of the campaign is rooted in how we can all gain more transcendent knowledge through engaging with more personal experiences - in this case, through VR and AR.

 Platforms: Animated posters; teaser video; social media videos (Instagram); digital booklet.

-For the Awareness phase, we created a teaser trailer and three animated poster videos.
+For the Awareness phase, we created a mock teaser trailer and three animated poster videos.
 The teaser guides the viewer into the VR chapel of Virtual Veronese, playing with the magical illusion of portals, transparency and water, as well as depth of field and jarring sound transitions.
 The animated posters cross between images of the Gallery, the 16th century chapel and The Consecration of Saint Nicholas painting, all brought to life through magical realism aesthetics based on juxtaposition, hinting at the possibility that the painting is only part of a bigger world.

-For the Consideration phase, we created social media posts for Instagram based on animated videos/GIFs that take the user on a journey that plays out like a modern-day recreation of the ‘knowledge argument’ thought-experiment, in this case by recreating different ways of seeing The Consecration of Saint Nicholas.
+For the Consideration phase, we created private social media posts for Instagram based on animated videos/GIFs that take the user on a journey that plays out like a modern-day recreation of the ‘knowledge argument’ thought-experiment, in this case by recreating different ways of seeing The Consecration of Saint Nicholas.
 These ways of seeing include the painting in a noisy modern-day supermarket, or in the dark inside your home, or outside in the rain.
 We also recreate the magic of the AR aspect of the experience via magical realism-inspired moving paintings, as well as representing the VR aspects via imagery of water, spiralling walls and magical skies.

 For the Decision phase, we created a digital booklet that aims to reassure the reader through evocative language explaining what will happen during the experience itself, specifying the use of VR and AR explictly for the first time in the promotional campaign.
 Visually, the booklet communicates a journey of immersion through imagery of mirroring, waterfalls and portals.
 Writing style is used to communicate the clash between present-day Gallery and 16th century chapel, with the voices of different people writing the prose throughout.
 This shift in perspective and knowledge aims to encourage readers to reflect on how their own understanding of the art is innately limited because of the impossibility – or so it seems – of ever experiencing it themselves in its original historical setting.